ahmeddemaad/LangGraph_Series/README.md

 # Lang-Graph Series : Exploring the Lang-Graph Framework

-Welcome to **LangGraph_Series**, a hands-on series designed to help you understand and implement the **Lang-Graph** framework.
+Welcome to **LangGraph Series**, a hands-on series designed to help you understand and implement projects using **LangGraph** framework.
 In this series, we'll explore Lang-Graph through practical projects starting with basic concepts and advancing to real-world applications.

 ## What You'll Learn